Last updated: August 1, 2026

 Official installer-managed binaries can contact ctx release metadata endpoints

-non-JSON commands.
+automatic upgrades.
 Upgrade checks are intended to send only ordinary HTTP

 request metadata plus release channel/platform context; they are not intended